 Another claim to fame is that we have had, through the college, many famous, near famous or soon to be famous customers.
 While privacy issues prohibit naming these customers, we think we’re safe in reporting that we have a thank you letter from actor, Paul Newman framed in our board room!

 In 1998, in order to meet modern banking needs, after a bit of discussion in the community and architectural compromise, the bank built a new main office building on Wiggin Street and sold the old long, narrow stone building to Kenyon.
 It is now commonly known as “The old Bank Building”, and is utilized for various functions by the college.

-Late in 2001, the bank opened its one and only branch on Upper Gilchrist Road in Mount Vernon.
+Late in 2001, the bank opened its first and only branch on Upper Gilchrist Road in Mount Vernon.
 It was felt that this was our avenue to grow the bank and serve our customers more efficiently and has been successful.
-It has grown to over 12 million in total deposits.
+It has grown to over 15 million in total deposits.
 In December of 2013, the Bank opened it's second branch on Newark Road in Mount Vernon.

 The bank has continuously updated its technology and went to imaging and phone banking and now to on-line banking in order to remain competitive.
 The banking environment has changed at lightning speed in recent years and while the bank is committed to using all the up-to-date features, we still concentrate on our motto – “Small enough to know you, large enough to serve you”.
 While many large regional banks call themselves community banks, we are committed to being a Real Community Bank.

 The Bank has always been directed by a Board made up of people that live in and have direct connections to our community.
-All our officers and employees have Gambier or Knox County addresses.
+Almost all of our officers and employees have Gambier or Knox County addresses.
 So, it is clear that along with honoring our past, our interests are in the future, health and prosperity of our community.
-Current members of the Board are (left to right):

 We want our history to be reflected in your future.